AmiralBl3ndic/Vinaigrette/README.md

 object parameter that will give more details about the failure through its `error` field
 - `start_game_success` Indicates that the room has been created and that you have joined it, this response comes with an object parameter that will give you the name of the room

+### `sauce_answer`

+Submit an answer for the current sauce.

+The server will only listen for this event in the timespan of a round.

+#### Parameters

+This action takes a string as parameter, it must contain the submitted answer.

+#### Responses

+The server will respond with events:

+- `wrong_answer`: If the answer is incorrect
+- `good_answer`: If the answer is correct

 ## Handling server events